 Here are the top 5 best scissors for arthritis that get the job done with less pain:

-With its easy handling, it is perfect for those with weak grips or poor hand control.
+Its easy handling makes it perfect for those with weak grips or poor hand control.
 The ergonomic handles provide a more comfortable grip, and the lightweight scissors require only a gentle squeeze to cut through the edges of your hand, which is a nice way to get the grip to work properly.

 Upon cutting, the spring between the handles keeps the scissors open.
-There is even a safety lock that keeps them shut when not in use and keeps them from being used in the wrong way.
+There is even a safety lock that keeps them shut when not in use and keeps them from being used incorrectly.

-You’ll need to take a bit of care with the spring to make sure it doesn’t get broken or bent- especially while not being used. use the safety lock to keep it hidden.
-While these blades are rust-resistant, they still need proper cleaning, drying, and storage if used in the kitchen.
+You’ll need to take some care with the spring to ensure it doesn’t get broken or bent- especially while not being used. use the safety lock to keep it hidden.
+While these blades are rust-resistant, they still need proper cleaning, drying, and storage in the kitchen.

 Fiskars No.8 Premier Easy Action Bent Scissors have earned the Arthritis Foundation® Ease-of-Use Commendation for their easy operation.
 The Easy Action Scissors allow arthritis patients and older people with limited hand strength to cut without strain.

-For users with limited hand strength, PETA’s Easi-Grip Loop Handle Scissors are designed with lightweight handles and an easy-squeeze feature.
+PETA’s Easi-Grip Loop Handle Scissors are designed with lightweight handles and an easy-squeeze feature for users with limited hand strength.

-Despite their pros, these pair feels a bit flimsy and it does take some practice and effort to get used to using them.
-Once you get the hang of it, however, they will be more than up for the task.
+Despite their pros, these pair feel a bit flimsy, and it does take some practice and effort to get used to using them.
+Once you get the hang of it, they will be more than up for the task.

 Finer materials can be cut more easily, so you do not have to worry about precision.
-The micro-tip not only enhances the precision of the cut but also allows for small cuts that might otherwise be difficult with longer scissors.
+The micro-tip enhances the cut’s precision and allows for small cuts that might otherwise be difficult with longer scissors.

-The scissor does have one drawback in addition to its many advantages: the finger pads do wear out and keep falling out after prolonged use.
+The scissor has one drawback in addition to its many advantages: the finger pads wear out and keep falling out after prolonged use.

 They are also designed for left-handed and right-handed use.
-These scissors are known for their toughness and sharpness as they are able to cut through multiple layers of fabric without breaking.
+These scissors are known for their toughness and sharpness, as they can cut through multiple layers of fabric without breaking.
 Also, they are convenient for cutting hair or threading fishing lines.

 On the negative side, it seems that they tend to loosen very quickly, so it is recommended to tighten them regularly.
 Also, even non-stick blades should be cleaned and maintained properly.

-In today’s marketplace, arthritis scissors come in several varieties, but they all have one thing in common: an ergonomic handle that helps reduce fatigue and discomfort in the hands and wrists.
+In today’s marketplace, arthritis scissors come in several varieties.
+Still, they all have one thing in common: an ergonomic handle that helps reduce fatigue and discomfort in the hands and wrists.

 What is an “Ergonomically Designed” Scissor?